 Dr. Leah Milne is Assistant Professor of Multicultural American Literature at the University of Indianapolis (UIndy).
 Her work focuses on contemporary ethnic American literatures, especially African American and Asian American literature.
-She also studies the fields of postcolonial theory and women’s & gender studies.
+She also studies postcolonial theory and women’s & gender studies.

-She teaches courses such as American Literature, multicultural literature, African American literature, postcolonial literature, and interdisciplinary courses, including a course on intertextuality and identity in Beyonce’s Lemonade.
-She and her colleagues enjoy geeking out about books on their lunch breaks or, when the opportunity allows, in more formal circumstances.
+Courses she has taught include American Literature, multicultural literature, African American literature, postcolonial literature.
+Her teaching is interdisciplinary, and includes a course on intertextuality and identity in Beyonce’s Lemonade.
+Additionally, she and her colleagues enjoy geeking out about books on their lunch breaks or, when the opportunity allows, in more formal circumstances.

-Her book manuscript, entitled Novel Subjects: Authorship as Radical Self-Care in Multiethnic American Narratives, examines self-care, ethnic identity, and acts of authorship in post-1989 multicultural American novels.
-In the work, she shows how novelists such as Toni Morrison, Gina Apostol, Carmen Maria Machado, Percival Everett, and Ruth Ozeki mobilize self-conscious fiction (or metafiction) to underscore the limitations of existing multicultural frameworks, thus providing a foundation for self-care.
-Using circular storytelling, writers as characters, revisions, and other self-referential techniques, these authors present a dynamic understanding of ethnicity that is simultaneously more global and intimate, encompassing multiple intertwined histories and customs and drawing attention to identities and ways of being left out of the multicultural framework.
+Her book is entitled Novel Subjects: Authorship as Radical Self-Care in Multiethnic American Narratives (University of Iowa Press, 2021).
+Novel Subjects examines self-care, ethnic identity, and acts of authorship in post-1989 multicultural American novels.
+The study shows how novelists such as Toni Morrison, Gina Apostol, Carmen Maria Machado, Percival Everett, and Ruth Ozeki mobilize self-conscious fiction (or metafiction) to underscore the limitations of existing multicultural frameworks.
+In doing so, they provide an alternative foundation for self-care.
+Using circular storytelling, writers as characters, revisions, and other self-referential techniques, these authors present a dynamic understanding of ethnicity that is simultaneously more global and intimate, encompassing intertwined histories and customs and drawing attention to ways of being that are often left out of the multicultural framework.